yv6g/xiaomi-privacy-bypass/README.md

 # Xiaomi Privacy Password Bypass (No Factory Reset)

+# DISCLAIMER: Someone reported that they lost old files, but files from the last three months remained untouched.
+Use this method at YOUR OWN RISK.

 This guide explains how to **disable Xiaomi's Privacy Password** without a factory reset.
 Tested and confirmed working on **Xiaomi Note 12** (HyperOS 2.0.9.0).

 ## Disclaimer